Managing Cybersecurity Risks with the Next Generation of Managed Security Services

 The Cyber CMS Layer 7 network solution provides fully managed web application firewall (WAF) protections for Application Load Balancers, Amazon API Gateway stages, and CloudFront distributions.

 AWS Firewall Manager is used to centrally manage, deploy, and ingest logs from web ACLs for an organization from a single account and will send an alert if Firewall Manager web ACL protections are not enabled.
 When alerts are triggered, Cyber CMS handles the remediation on non-compliant resources and web ACL rules, including Tor and distributed denial of service (DDoS) protections.

 Managed L4 Network

-The Guardian AWS Layer 4 network solution provides a fully managed virtual private cloud (VPC) setup that leverages AWS Transit Gateway and AWS Network Firewall to centrally inspect north-south network traffic.
+The Cyber CMS Layer 4 network solution provides a fully managed virtual private cloud (VPC) setup that leverages AWS Transit Gateway and AWS Network Firewall to centrally inspect north-south network traffic.